lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 }
 ```

 In the original [`TransactionModel`](https://github.com/lyleresnick/ReportTableAdapterDemo/blob/master/ReportTableAdapterDemo/TransactionModel.swift), each data value was stored as a string.
-Generally, unless a value can be processed as a string, you have to convert it to its primitive form.
-By primitive, I mean in a form that I can be naturally processed, like a date, a number, a URL, or an enum.
+Unless a value can be processed as a string, it must be converted to its primitive form.
+Primitive forms, such as dates, numbers,  URLs, or  enums can be processed naturally.

 In the new `TransactionModel`, the data is stored in its primitive form.
 In the previous version, the data was converted in the transformer function.
 The conversion function has been moved to the `TransactionModel` .
 It is now responsible for all conversions required to change the external representation to the new internal representation.